ogecko/color-sense/README.md

 ![Reviewing Images](/public/images/img002-review.png)

 ## Color Space
 Tap on a region to get a readout of a particular color, its HSL values and other colors with the same hue.
 Mark a region and you can get see where the colors are located in HSL space.
 You can also add labels for the pigment colors you have in your palette.
+On a Desktop Mouse 1 rotates the HSL color space, Mouse 2 pans the color space and the Mouse Wheel zooms into the color space.
+On a Touch device, One Finger Drag rotates the HSL color space, Three Finger drag pans the color space and Pinch zooms the color space.

 ![Color Space](/public/images/img003-hsl.png)